NewFind your real estate agent style: take the assessment

 By municipality in Chester County

 Each figure comes from one police department's FBI reporting, for the latest year that department filed all 12 months.
+"Violent" is the FBI's count of murder, rape, robbery, and aggravated assault; simple assault is not included, which is why a small township can record a real zero.
+A zero here means the department reported all year and logged none of those offenses.
 A municipality can be missing for ordinary reasons: its department files partial or no monthly reports to the FBI, it shares a regional department, or it is covered by the State Police.
-Missing does not mean crime-free, and a reported zero can reflect reporting practices, so read these as context, not a verdict.
+Missing does not mean crime-free, small counts swing year to year, and departments classify assaults differently, so read these as context, not a verdict.

-Rates are per 100,000 residents of each department’s jurisdiction and are shown only where at least 10 offenses were reported; smaller figures appear as counts so a small town’s handful of offenses never reads as a rate.
+Rates are per 100,000 residents of each department’s jurisdiction and are shown only where at least 10 offenses were reported; below that, the cell states the count itself (“0 reported”, “Fewer than 10 reported”) so a small town’s handful of offenses never reads as a rate.

 MunicipalityViolentPropertyYear